tylerharter/cs301-projects/spring19/p10/stage1.md

 0).

-## Q16: what is the distance between every pair of South American countries?
+#### Question 16: what is the distance between every pair of South American countries?

 Your result should be a table with 12 rows (for each country) and 12 columns (again for each country).
 The value in each cell should be